peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 ## Endpoint Description

-The `federation_subordinate_events_endpoint` is an optional endpoint that MAY be published by Trust Anchors and Intermediates.
+The Federation Subordinate Events Endpoint is an optional endpoint that MAY be published by Trust Anchors and Intermediates.
 It MUST use the `https` scheme and MAY include port, path, and query parameter components encoded in `application/x-www-form-urlencoded` format.
 It MUST NOT contain a fragment component.

 ### Endpoint Location

-The location of the `federation_subordinate_events_endpoint` is published in the `federation_entity` metadata, using the `federation_subordinate_events_endpoint` parameter.
+The location of the Federation Subordinate Events Endpoint is published in the `federation_entity` metadata, using the `federation_subordinate_events_endpoint` parameter.

 The following is a non-normative example of an Entity Configuration payload, for an Immediate Superior that includes the `federation_subordinate_events_endpoint`: